sgerogia/hello-goa/README.md

 # Hello Goa project

 A companion project for a technical blog post.
+You can find the blog post [here](https://sgerogia.github.io/Goa-Service/).

 The project demonstrates the usage of [goa.design](https://goa.design) to generate a m/s.

 It contains branches named `v1`, `v2`,... which show the project as it evolves.